Laxmination/Step-by-Step-Python/Day_9.md

 class definitions cannot be empty, but if you for some reason have a class definition with no content, put in the pass statement to avoid getting an error.

 ### Additional Note
-<i>We can modify properties on objects and we can also delete properties on objects.</i>
+<i>We can modify properties on objects and we can also delete objects.</i>